ehsaniara/gointerlock/README.md

-# :four_leaf_clover: Only The centralized lock for the Distributed Systems (No Timer/Scheduler)
+# :four_leaf_clover: Centralized lock for the Distributed Systems (No Timer/Scheduler)

 ```go